Beauty and the Abyss: Modernism in Vienna

 Continue past the Majolica House by Otto Wagner to the Imperial Furniture Collection which will host the special exhibition ‘Wagner, Loos and Hoffmann Furniture Design in Viennese Modernism.
 Artists, Patrons and Producers’.
 This exhibition presents the work of the key architects of the Wiener Moderne – Otto Wagner, Adolf Loos and Josef Hoffmann – as interior designers and furniture designers and their differing approaches to the two disciplines.

-Tonight, you may attend an optional performance at the Vienna State Opera of Verdi’s Falstaff (not included in tour cost, Cat 1 tickets EUR 205, approx. AUD 320+10% bkg fee).
+Tonight, you may attend an optional performance at the Vienna State Opera of Verdi’s Falstaff.
+Not included in tour cost.
+Cat 1 tickets AUD 352 including bkg fee).
+Subject to availability and confirmation.

 Enjoy a drive around the Ringstrasse, on your way to one of Vienna’s most famous addresses, Bergasse 19, home of the Sigmund Freud Museum.
 For almost half a century, from 1891 to 1938, the founding father of psychoanalysis lived here until he was forced to emigrate to Britain after Austria was annexed by Nazi Germany.